 Thus, when Benjamin Christensen released Häxan that same year, he did not have a large corpus of documentary films to use as a basis, essentially inventing a variation on the format himself.
 Häxan is not really a documentary, as nearly all of its footage is a cinematic construction filmed at a Danish studio of an invented scenario.
 “Essay film” would probably be the most apt descriptor, and is indeed the term that Wikipedia uses.

-Nonetheless, Häxan (Swedish for “The Witch”) feels quite a bit like a documentary in structure.
-Rather than a linear narrative, it strings together segments with a blend of educational content and staging of hypothetical scenarios that center around the theme of witch-hunting through the ages.
+Nonetheless, Häxan (Swedish for “The Witch”) feels quite a bit like a documentary in purpose and structure.
+Rather than a linear narrative, it strings together thematic segments with a blend of educational content and stagings of scenarios that illustrate the topic: witch-hunting by religious zealots through the ages.

 The film is broken into seven chapters, each approximately fifteen minutes: The first part is a lecture-style segment outlining a religious history of the belief in demons that eventually evolved into witch-burning.
-The second segment reenacts some medieval scenes of Satan and witches causing trouble near a monastery.
+The second segment reenacts some medieval scenes of Satan and witches causing trouble near a monastery, as if to illustrate what these historical Christians believed was happening.

-The film’s third, fourth, and fifth chapters present the most substantial portion of the film, a story about the prosecution of a suspected witch during the Middle Ages.
+The film’s third, fourth, and fifth chapters present the most substantial portion of the film, three parts of a single, staged, fictional story about the prosecution of a suspected witch during the Middle Ages.
+Christensen uses it as an example of what an actual witch-hunting might have looked like.
 We witness lurid scenes both real and imagined, including torture, a “Witches’ Sabbath,” sexual fantasies, and a burning at the stake.

 Häxan’s final two chapters serve as a conclusion in a more directly didactic mode, reframing the previous depictions of witches as the byproduct of mental health.
-Part 7, in particular, feels almost like a video teachers might have shown in health class 50 years ago to teach about mental illness and how it can manifest in various criminal behaviors.
+Part 7, in particular, is the equivalent of a PSA video teachers might have shown in health class 50 years ago to teach about mental illness and how it can manifest in various criminal behaviors.

-The horror imagery is so compelling that it overwhelms the rest of the movie and makes me wish that Christensen had created a straightforward horror film, perhaps an anthology of witch stories.
-It would perhaps diminish the structural innovation or educational properties of the film, but a properly moody version of Häxan could very well have been a full masterpiece.
+The horror imagery is so compelling that it overwhelms the rest of the movie and makes me wish that Christensen had ditched the history lesson and made a straightforward horror film, perhaps an anthology of witch and possession stories.
+The educational content is moot a century later; anyone watching this is here for the historic filmmaking rather than a lecture.
+A properly moody and frights-first version of Häxan could very well have been a full masterpiece.

-Unfortunately, the film’s score is a bit of a miss, as it’s an eclectic blend of classical “greatest hits,” including a loop of Beethoven’s Pathetique Sonata that feels out of place.
+Unfortunately, the film’s score (at least as captured in the Criterion transfer) is a bit of a miss, as it’s an eclectic blend of classical “greatest hits” that don’t match the eeriness of the horror content.
+The worst offender is a loop of Beethoven’s Pathetique Sonata that goes on forever and is tonally out of place.

-I opted instead to listen to the commentary track by Danish film historian Casper Tybjerg available on the Criterion release and on the Criterion Channel.
+I opted instead to listen to the commentary track by Danish film historian Casper Tybjerg, available on the Criterion release and on the Criterion Channel.
 It is an illuminating overview, giving insight into the cinematic technique of the film, Christensen’s career, and the historical background of witch-burning.
-It turns out Christensen got most of his details correct, although the number of actual witch-burnings cited (a ludicrous 50 million) was based on a since-debunked work, where the actual number was closer to 50,000.
+Christensen got many of his details correct, although he missed a few: Most outrageously, the number of actual witch-burnings cited, a ludicrous 50 million, was based on a since-debunked calculation, where the actual number was probably 0.1% that many, closer to 50,000.

 Häxan is ultimately a fascinating and compelling curiosity, but an inessential curiosity nonetheless.
 I highly recommend it for horror enthusiasts; others may find the overall experience a hair tedious, though certainly a step forward in stunning dark imagery.